-■ NOTE: Before starting the snowmobile in extremely cold temperatures, the drive belt should be removed and warmed up to room temperature.
+■ NOTE: Before starting the snowmobile in extremely cold temperatures (-10° F/-23° C or colder), the drive belt should be removed and warmed up to room temperature.
 Once the drive belt is at room temperature, install the drive belt.

 Never run the engine with the drive belt removed.
 Excessive revving of the engine could result in serious engine damage and drive clutch failure.